DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 	* [Data protection/ Privacy at UiT](https://en.uit.no/om/informationsecurity#kapittel_705927 "2024-07-16")

 #### Privacy considerations
 The routines regarding processing of personal data differ between institutions.
 It is the researchers responsibility to make oneself familiar with the requirements at their institution.
-If not listed in the previous question, look for similar guidance from your institution.

 Processing of personal data affect choice of storage, and how open data can be archived or made available to others, these considerations are part of data management planning.
 If the data are to be used for future research this must be taken into account when legal basis for data processing is selected.
 Explicit information about archiving and future use should also be included in the information to study participants.

 In this question you refer to the privacy assessment(s) conducted by selecting "Processing of personal data is registered in other system" and adding a reference number to the assessment.
-If you are not required by your institution to describe the compliance with personal data act in a separate system, you should choose "Privacy considerations step-by-step".
+If you are not required by your institution to describe the compliance with personal data act in a separate system, you may choose "Privacy considerations step-by-step".

 ##### Processing of personal data is registered in other system
 If you already described the processing of personal data in detail in other systems including local registration of personal data processing, the Sikt notification form for personal data, or executing and registering a Data Protection Impact assessment (DPIA), you can refer to these registration(s).
 Specify the system where the respective registration system and identifier of the project registration.
 Questions regarding lawful processing of personal data and routines at your institution should be directed to the respective Data Protection Officer (DPO, Norwegian: Personvernombud).